jdhenke/celestrium/doc/paper.md

 So, the current specification dictates that if plugin `A` needs an instance of plugin `B`, `B` should appear before `A` in the dictionary.

 Ultimately, this architecture formalizes the method by which instances of plugins are accessed by other plugins and allows developers to pass arguments to the necessary plugins as well.
-In fact, we feel this is a good design approach for *any* interface which has distinct components, because it removes the boilerplate of constructing each plugin manually and providing it the required instances of other plugins.
+In fact, we feel this is a good design approach for *any* interface which has distinct components, because it removes the boilerplate of constructing each plugin manually and knowing how and to which other plugins to provide these instances.

 ### Plugin Descriptions